byterubpay/byterub-site/_posts/2017-05-07-overview-and-logs-for-the-dev-meeting-held-on-2017-05-07.md

 **\<fluffypony>** so we can discuss it then
 **\<sgp>** ok
 **\<fluffypony>** ok so
 **\<fluffypony>** 4.
-MyMonero-in-tree discussion
+MyByteRub-in-tree discussion
-**\<fluffypony>** so basically this is about nose-covering and making sure I'm not abusing my position as a maintainer and member of the Monero Core Team
+**\<fluffypony>** so basically this is about nose-covering and making sure I'm not abusing my position as a maintainer and member of the ByteRub Core Team
-**\<fluffypony>** currently MyMonero has a working API (largely unspecced to be sure), two client implementations (website and app), two server implementations (the live backend and OpenMonero), with a third one coming
+**\<fluffypony>** currently MyByteRub has a working API (largely unspecced to be sure), two client implementations (website and app), two server implementations (the live backend and OpenByteRub), with a third one coming
 **\<fluffypony>** I'd like to make sure there is general acceptance and buy-in that the API can be implemented as the general API for lightweight wallets (ie. wallet that use remote viewkey scanning)
 **\<hyc>** is it carved in stone now
 **\<hyc>** if we need to tweak it we can still do that?
 **\<redlion>** is the license unrestricted?
-**\<fluffypony>** and that MyMonero-written or MyMonero-derived code is generally acceptable to be merged into the source tree (ie. the open-source backend implementation that vtnerd is working on)
+**\<fluffypony>** and that MyByteRub-written or MyByteRub-derived code is generally acceptable to be merged into the source tree (ie. the open-source backend implementation that vtnerd is working on)
 **\<fluffypony>** redlion: BSD 3-clause
 **\<fluffypony>** hyc: as long as mWo12 changes it, and we match the changes in the live backend and the new backend then yse
 **\<fluffypony>** yes